 Manhattan Acting Schools

 Aspiring actors in Manhattan can find formal education programs at the two private and one public college profiled below.
-A list of ten other area schools for actors can be found after the comparison table, which includes important information about acceptance rates and program costs, among other institutional statistics.
+A list of ten other area schools for actors can be found at the end of the article.
+The comparison table includes important information about acceptance rates and program costs, among other institutional statistics.

 - At The New School, students can earn a bachelor's degree in drama or musical theater or a master's degree in acting.
 The school is located less than two miles from downtown Manhattan.

 - The Juilliard School has a renowned theater conservatory program that offers highly selective bachelor's and master's degree programs in acting.
 It is located a little over five miles from Manhattan's downtown.

 - For a more affordable option, students can attend CUNY Brooklyn College, which offers selective conservatory acting degree programs at the undergraduate and graduate levels.
 The school is part of the City University of New York (CUNY) and is located almost seven miles from downtown Manhattan.

 This table can tell you how difficult it may be to get into our three featured schools, as well as how it might cost to attend once you're accepted.
 It also includes enrollment, financial aid and graduation statistics.

 |Total Enrollment (2014)||10,477*||926*||17,390*|

 |% of Incoming, Full-Time Students Receiving Some Form of Financial Aid (2013-2014)||96%*||83%*||73%*|